Sam has been a firefighter for 9 years. He currently serves as lieutenant and public information officer of his city's fire department.

 The best way to train is to do it the way you plan on doing it when the real thing happens, and communications is no exception to that rule.
 During a session, my primary department was conducting search and rescue training inside a smoked-up structure.
 We soon discovered that whoever was taking the helm of incident command was actually causing a bit of confusion and delay in the inside operations.
 Let me explain.

 We were maintaining communications with command: basically reporting any changes in the fire, distance traveled, and key obstacles inside the structure.
 What we discovered was that requests from command over the radio for location and changes in fire activity became more frequent to the point where we were getting a request every 15 seconds.
 Remember radio communications can be distracting and do consume air, so be cautious about how and when you use them with crews inside the structure.

-Regardless of who ran command we noticed that eventually their desire to know what was happening on the inside lead to more frequent request over the radios.
+Regardless of who ran command, we noticed that eventually their desire to know what was happening on the inside led to more frequent request over the radios.
 It was not a matter of lack of training but it was a matter of relativity.

 Put your hands on a hot woman and a minute can seem like seconds; put your hand on a hot skillet and a second can feel like minutes.
 It's all relative.